 You can use the Avaya Product Licensing and Delivery System (PLDS) to generate and download license files.

 Server or System Task Required action 1 System Install a license for the primary system.
-For more information, see Deploying Avaya Aura ® Messaging .
+Platform web console of the For more information, see Deploying Avaya Aura® Messaging.

 Server or System Task Required action primary system

 Enabling Mirror